 top of page

-We are the official student and resident organization affiliated with the Aerospace Medical Association (AsMA).
+We are the official student and resident organization, a constituent member of the Aerospace Medical Association (AsMA).

 With the assembly of the International Space Station, the advent of space tourism, the expanding role of women aviators in the armed forces, and the ongoing evaluation of airline medical kits, the avenues to contribute to the related fields of aerospace medicine are expanding.
 The expansion of aerospace science requires a coordinated effort between medicine, nursing, physiology, engineering, psychology, and public health.
 Many of us have chosen a traditional field of study with an aerospace application.
 Depending on your location of study or training, that choice may serve to stimulate you intellectually but isolate you, also.
 Considering the different educational tracks of military and civilian students and residents, it can be difficult to find a central platform for exchange of related ideas despite these boundaries.

 The Aerospace Medicine Student and Resident Organization (AMSRO) is a growing group of upcoming professionals in the related fields of aerospace medicine that disseminate information regarding career and educational opportunities to its membership.
 AMSRO provides a forum for the unification of undergraduate students, graduate students, professional students, and medical residents interested in aerospace- related fields and for the exchange of insights regarding training programs, research opportunities, and general career development.
 As the official student and resident affiliate of the Aerospace Medical Association, it provides guidance to the Association on matters of interests to students and residents, as well.